 The Value of the Kingdom

 These parables are almost too easy.
-Just a few words; words that all too often we are so familiar with that they have raced past before we even realize what we have just read.
+They contain just a few words that we are so familiar with that, all too often, they have raced past before we even realize what we have just read.
 But listen again to what Jesus twice tells us.
 The man gave up everything he had to obtain the desired treasure.
 The cost of the treasure was outweighed by its benefit.

 Jesus calls on me to give up everything to follow him.
 Not just a few things.
 Not just the bad things.
 And not just the things I can live without.
 But everything!